Night of Decision

 Night of Decision (Nacht der Entscheidung) is a 1956 West German drama film directed by Falk Harnack and starring Carl Raddatz, Hilde Krahl and Albert Lieven.
 It was shot at Göttingen Studios and on location in Belgium.
 The film's sets were designed by the art directors Walter Haag.

 Synopsis

-After ten years as a prisoner in Siberia, a Belgian industrialist returns home to find that he has been declared dead and his wife has remarried.
+After ten years as a prisoner of war in Siberia, a Belgian industrialist returns home to find that he has been declared dead and his wife has remarried.